 Azadi Tower – The Symbol of Tehran

-The tower was constructed at the centre of a large square, positioned along the main road leading from Imam Khomeini International Airport to Tehran.
+The tower was constructed at the center of a large square, positioned along the main road leading from Imam Khomeini International Airport to Tehran.
 The first sight that greets visitors to the capital is the Azadi Tower, earning it the nickname "the Gateway to Tehran."

 Architecture of the Azadi Tower

 The design of the Azadi Tower was developed through a competition held to mark the 2,500th anniversary of the Persian Empire.
-The winning design, created by Hossein Amanat, a 24-year-old architecture student in Tehran, was deemed the best.
+The winning design, created by Hossein Amanat, a 24-year-old architecture student in Tehran, was considered the best.
 This project established Amanat as the first Iranian avant-garde architect, skilfully blending elements of traditional Achaemenid and Sassanid architecture with bold geometry and modern designs.

 The Azadi Tower as the Freedom Tower